micwik/ArnLib/doc/Description.md

 ClientSyncMode can be set with ArnClient::setSyncMode().
 Basically this controls if a client _ARN Data Object_ is considered as a Master object (se also [Modes](#gen_arnobjModes) ).
-The Master object is set as _default generator_ of data.
-Normally the server is the _default generator_ of data.
-This makes difference when client connects or reconnects to the server.
-The data from the _default generator_ is then used and synced.

-When a Null value is synced, the receiver store this as an empty value, i.e. it't not stored as Null which is impossible.

 ClientSyncMode doesn't affect a pipe.
 Default mode is StdAutoMaster.